michael-franke/michael-franke.github.io/_posts/2017-02-27-CorrelationMultinomial.md

 ---

-{% highlight text %}
-## Loading required package: magrittr
-{% endhighlight %}

 ### Why this post

-I have recently seen a number of studies report on the quality of model fits in terms of correlation scores, where the data to be explained are categorical choice frequencies.
-I have succumbed to this myself.
-It is not a good idea.
+A number of papers recently crossed my path that reported on a computational model's goodness-of-fit in terms of correlation scores, where the data to be explained were frequencies of a discrete (categorical) choice task.
+Inspired by others (though this is a very lame excuse), I have occasionally adopted this practice myself.
+But: it is not a good idea.
 Here are some considerations why.

 ### What's multinomial data?